AisyluFattakhova/tc-assignment-1/README.md

 ## 1. Planning

 - **Determine the location**
-  It can be your house, cottage, a tent in the forest, or  rented room.
+  It can be your house, a cottage, a tent in the forest, or a rented room.

 - **Make a guest list**
   Consider how many people you plan to invite and who exactly.